Paying attention to your environment is integral to customizing the right body care routine for you.

 Changes in weather and environmental conditions can significantly affect the skin on your body.
 In general, it tends to get oilier as the temperature and humidity climb, and then drier, duller, and flakier when the weather turns colder.

 So just as you trade out your sweaters and parkas for tees and dresses when the weather warms up, you want to do the same for your body care routine, changing out thicker and heavier washes, creams, and balms for lighter options, like gels, foams, mists, and lotions.
+(Try the MyKirei by KAO Body Care Set, which features the Soothing Peony Milky Lotion with the cream Eco-Holder, a Soothing Peony Milky Lotion Refill, and a Nourishing Body Wash).
 These swaps help deliver the right moisturization level for your skin and tend to feel more comfortable, encouraging you to use them.
 (Nobody really wants to coat themselves in a thick cream when it’s humid and sticky outside.)

 It seems simple enough, but there are a few important things to keep in mind per Melissa Kanchanapoomi Levin, M.D., a dermatologist in New York City.